Better Proposals Review

 As for data security, Better Proposals uses 256bit SSL security, a standard and trusted encryption method to protect data while in transit.

-Better Proposals have all the core elements of a strong proposal creation software: sleek templates, good automation, interaction tracking, team collaboration and tons of integrations.
+Better Proposals have all the core elements of a strong proposal creation software: sleek templates, good automation, interaction tracking, team collaboration, and tons of integrations.

 Significant time investment is required to tailor each template to your client; however, this time input is common for proposal creation tools.
 This interface takes some getting used to and therefore the 14-day trial is very important to determine if this platform will work well for you.

-The overall design choices for each proposal of a cover page and ‘flippable’ pages in the proposal requires additional clicks and navigation on the behalf of the client.
+The overall design choices for each proposal of a cover page and ‘flippable’ pages in the proposal require additional clicks and navigation on the behalf of the client.
 This additional ‘work’ could be a barrier for some clients as the world moves towards ‘single-click’ pay.
 However, some clients may love this format, so an understanding of your client should inform whether Better Proposals is a fit for your company.

 The payment plans are particularly strong in the market.
 The Pay-As-You-Go plan is relevant for freelance clients looking to send proposals without being tied to a subscription service.
 Plus, for medium-sized companies who use Salesforce CRM but do not need all the bells and whistles of the Enterprise plan, this premium integration is included.